TwistingTwists/obsidian-tools/Evaluation AI - Pipeline.md

 - [ ] add PYQs of upsc exam
 - [ ] filter by wrong attempts
 - [ ] improvement nice to have
-	- [ ] caching quetions / user response etc - using riverpod, local sqlite as cache ??
+	- [ ] caching questions / user response etc - using riverpod, local sqlite as cache ??